alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 #Jenkins

-###Getting Jenkins login password
-7. Get the admin password
+###Update the hosts file
 1. Open another terminal window and navigate to training folder
 2. source `source source.docker`
+3. update the hosts files since we are not using dns
+2. type `docker exec -it jenkinsecho 172.16.123.135 leaf1 > /etc/hosts`

+###Getting Jenkins login password
+1. Get the admin password
 	3. type `docker exec -it jenkins  cat /var/jenkins_home/secrets/initialAdminPassword `
 	4. copy the password
 	5. type `docker-machine ip default` and note down the ip address of the docker host